Last updated on November 25th, 2023

 So, it’s extremely important to set up the website properly after installing WordPress.

-In this article, I’ve listed 15 essential settings which you should do after installing WordPress
+In this article, I’ve listed 15 essential settings that you should do after installing WordPress

 Let’s get started!!